zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 $45 per hour

 We have multiple locations available for recording podcasts.

+Please leave extra time to edit the podcast.

 We can also travel to your location (additional travel fee)